 The Garden is on a south-facing slope and has a glasshouse built by the architect Charles Fowler, which now provides a wet weather shelter for visitors and is used by the Estate to supply plants to the Plant Centre at Powderham Country Store, the delightful small shopping complex just within the Castle gates.

-The Walled Garden is also home to the Courtenay Fort and a family picnic area.
+The Secret Garden is also home to the Courtenay Fort and a family picnic area.

-The Walled Garden Play Area & Pets Corner are open from 11.00am; closing times will vary during the season, please check on arrival.
-The Walled Garden is accessible to visitors with wheelchairs and pushchairs, although there are some steep slopes.
+The Secret Garden Play Area & Pets Corner are open from 11.00am; closing times will vary during the season, please check on arrival.
+The Secret Garden is accessible to visitors with wheelchairs and pushchairs, although there are some steep slopes.

 Designed and built by a South West company, the Fort spans 21m, with a central turret 4.2m high, a suspension bridge, nets, parallel bars, climbing wall, monkey bars, slide and many other exciting features, and is a perfect play area for the under-12's.
 Children must be supervised at all times.

 The new zip wire we added in 2009 has brought immense pleasure to all our fun-loving visitors; both young and young at heart!

 Records from 1728 and 1740 refer to a wide range of fruit and vegetables, including Indian jasmine, myrtles, and oranges.
 Accounts for the Powderham kitchen garden from 1810-1812 note at least 13 different apple trees, 10 varieties of pear, 6 kinds of plum, and 5 kinds of cherry as well as damsons, greengages, peaches, apricots, nectarines, mulberries and pineapples.
 Interestingly the accounts show sales to the public, indicating a very productive garden.

 The buildings in the Kitchen Garden were allowed to become dilapidated and by 1845 Charles Fowler had replaced the old buildings with a range of hot houses and sheds.